zhengzhangchen/zhengzhangchen.github.io/_pages/about.md

 </p>

 <p>
-  Dr. Chen has published over 80 peer-reviewed papers in leading venues such as CVPR, NeurIPS, KDD, ICLR, AAAI, WWW, and IJCAI.
+  Dr. Chen has published over 80 peer-reviewed papers in major academic venues such as CVPR, NeurIPS, KDD, ICLR, AAAI, WWW, and IJCAI.
 His research has been featured by
   <a href="https://www.nsf.gov/news/news_summ.jsp?cntn_id=125500&org=GEO&from=news"
      target="_blank" rel="nofollow">NSF News</a>,